xiaobo-xing/xiaobo-xing.github.io/_pages/about.md

 <div class="single-page">
   <section class="single-card">
     <h2>About Me</h2>
     <p>I am Xiaobo Xing, a PhD student (from Jan 2026) in Computer Science at The University of Queensland, supervised by <a href="https://sites.google.com/view/hongzhi-yin/students">Prof. Hongzhi Yin</a>.
-My work centres on large language models for tabular data, with experience spanning software engineering, academic tutoring, and research on LLM-driven table understanding.</p>
+My work focus on large language models for tabular data, with experience spanning software engineering, academic tutoring, and research on LLM-driven table understanding.</p>
   </section>

   <section class="single-card">